achisolm/Basic-Shell/README.txt

 Upon running the code, the program prints a prompt for the user to enter a command.
 The command is read in using standard input, and the input is then parsed using the parse line function.
-Parsed line takes every command given in a line (commands may be seperated by semicolons, or a single command may be given) and seperates multiple commands if nessecary.
-After the input is passed through the parsed line function, each command is indivudually ran through the parse command function which allows the command to be ran by execvp.
+Parsed line takes every command given in a line (commands may be separated by semicolons, or a single command may be given) and separates multiple commands if necessary.
+After the input is passed through the parsed line function, each command is individually ran through the parse command function which allows the command to be ran by execvp.
 Both parse line and parse command use strtok to split the commands and command flags respectively.